Ruffo324/PrettyConsole/README.md

 # PrettyConsole (No future support (10.12.2017))
-# Well, almost a year later (PrettyConsole was my first C# project) I have to realize that "PrettyConsole" can be implemented much more elegantly and beautifully.
+## Well, almost one year later (PrettyConsole was my first C# project) I have to realize that "PrettyConsole" can be implemented much more elegantly and beautifully.
 Therefore: Should not be used.
 C # library for better formatted and colored console output

 ```c#